Top Six Questions to Ask When Interviewing a Potential Texas Nanny or Babysitter

 How do you approach discipline?

 This is open-ended and encourages the candidate to give an answer on the spot.
 Look out for red flags like indirect mentions of physical or psychological harm towards children.
-You can also use this link about improper discipline for more information.
+You can also use this link to learn more about improper discipline.

 What is your experience with caring for children, and why did you leave your last employer?